retz/retz/doc/api.rst

   downloading again at next time it runs same task.
 * ``--enabled`` : with ``false`` specified, the application is disabled and cannot be used for job invocation.
+* ``--grace-period`` : Defines KillPolicy to each task that belongs to the application with duration in seconds.
+Default value is 0, whose meaning is "setting no KillPolicy and adopt Mesos default behaviour".

 Other HTTP endpoints
 ~~~~~~~~~~~~~~~~~~~~